Maintainer(s): Cayle Sharrock

 - Transactions are private.
 This means that casual observers cannot ascertain the amounts being transferred or the identities of the parties involved.

-- Mimblewimble employs a novel blockchain "compression" method called cut-through that dramatically reduces the storage requirements for blockchain nodes.
+- Mimblewimble employs a novel blockchain "compression" method called cut-through, which dramatically reduces the storage requirements for blockchain nodes.

 - Multi-signature transactions can be easily aggregated, making such transactions very compact, and completely hiding the parties involved, or the fact that there were multiple parties involved at all.